Arm pain is defined as discomfort or pain experienced anywhere throughout the arm. It can include pain in the wrist, elbow, and shoulder.

 In many cases, arm pain occurs due to a preventable injury or condition.
 You can do the following to prevent injury and arm pain:

 If, despite your best efforts, you’re still experiencing arm pain that’s persistent or interferes with your daily routine, see your doctor.
-They can determine the cause and offer you treatment options.
+They can determine the cause and discuss the best treatment options with you.